Notes to the Consolidated Financial Statements

 The Group focuses on sanitary technology and bathroom ceramics in the sanitary industry.
 The products are primarily sold through the wholesale channel for which revenue is recognised at a point in time according to the different terms of delivery.

 Certain contracts include variable consideration components such as discounts or sales based rebates.
-Based on an analysis the Group reallocated certain payments to customers but this does not have any material impact on the consolidated financial statements.
+Based on an analysis the Group reallocated certain payments to third parties as sales deductions to net sales but this does not have any material impact on the consolidated financial statements.

-Based on an assessment IFRS 15 does not have any material impact on recognition and measurement of revenue.
-IFRS 15 mainly results in increased disclosures.
+The new standard does not have any material impact on recognition and measurement of revenue.
+IFRS 15 results in increased disclosures.

 |IFRS 16 – Leases